iaaka/vs-code-lsf/README.md

 # vs-code-lsf
 This repo contains code and instructions on how to run [Visual Studio Code](https://code.visualstudio.com/) localy with all code executed on remote LSF cluster.
 It was inspired by discussion [here](https://github.com/microsoft/vscode-remote-release/issues/1722#issuecomment-1216040876).

-# How to use
+# Instructions
+## Preparations
+This part is about what you need to do just once.
+Section `Usage` below shows how to start vs-code and connect to the jobs once everytinh is set up.

 You'll need Visual Studio Code with installed `Remote - SSH` extension and ssh access to the head node of lsf cluster (it'll be referenced as `farm22` below) through vpn or ssh tunnel if necessary.
-The idea is to run `sshd` server as lsf job and connect to it from Visual Studio using Remote SSH through the tunnel.
+The idea is to run `sshd` server as lsf job and connect to it from Visual Studio using `Remote - SSH`.

-## Remote server (LSF)
+### Remote server (LSF)
 Login to the head node, download bsub script and run it:
 ```
 wget --no-cache https://raw.githubusercontent.com/iaaka/vs-code-lsf/main/bsub.vscode.tunnel.sh
 chmod +x bsub.vscode.tunnel.sh
 ./bsub.vscode.tunnel.sh
 ```
 The script should start the job nammed `vs-code-tunnel`.
 The script will not start the job if one is already running and it will wait untill job is started.
-Memory, queue, number of cores can be specified as command line arguments.
-Defaults (`4` (*1000M), `normal`, and `1`) can be changed by `./bsub.vscode.tunnel.sh 10 yesterday 2`.
-This command will requests 10000M with 2 cores in `yesterday` queue.

-### GPU
-The script requests gmem if queue name contains `gpu`, default is 6 (*1000M), it can be changed by fourth parameter `./bsub.vscode.tunnel.sh 2 gpu-normal 1 3`.
-This command will requests 2000M RAM, 3000M gmem, and 1 core in `gpu-normal` queue.
-## Local machine
+### Local machine
 First edit your `~/.ssh/config` by adding following lines:
 ```
 Host farm22comp